Shiphan/wdi/README.md

 # Walk through Directory with Interface

+***wdi** is a TUI tool for you to walk through directory with interface.*

+If you are familiar with terminal, then using `cd` to get to where you want will be pretty simple. (and there's some tool to make this even faster)
+but for those people who are used to GUI or IDE, or you don't know what's inside this directory, then many `ls` and `cd` are required now, and **wdi** was born for these two situations.

+- **NOTE:** This project is still in a very early stage, read the [**Current Stage**](#current-stage) part for more information.

 ## Usage
 - `k` | `Up` - go up
 - `j` | `Down` - go down